patnaikt4/Trivia/README.md

 # Trivia Quiz App
 Video Implementation: https://www.youtube.com/watch?v=nTC91s9u_IQ

+## Description
+This is a Flask-based web application that allows user to register, login, and take trivia quizzes at different levels of difficulty (easy, medium, and hard).
+The corresponding scores are then stored and data visualizations are developed on the analytics dashboard.

 ## Hosted Website:
 https://trivia-1-rpqp.onrender.com/ (Note that I'm using the free plan, which has this warning: Your free instance will spin down with inactivity, which can delay requests by 50 seconds or more.)